Wilhelm Batz: Group commander and surrender

 Batz was promoted to Hauptmann (captain) on 1 April 1944.
 The narrow land bridge to the Crimean peninsula, held by the German 17th Army, came under attack from Soviet forces on 7 April, leading to the capture of Odessa on 10 April during the Dnieper–Carpathian Offensive.
 In these battles, Batz claimed six aerial victories on 8 April, five on 10 April, reaching his 120th victory on 13 April.
 One day later, II.
-Gruppe (2nd group) moved to an airfield at Cape Chersonez located at the Sevastopol Bay.
-That morning, the airfield came under aerial attack and bomb splinters injured Batz.
+Gruppe moved to an airfield at Cape Chersonesus located at the Sevastopol Bay.
+That morning, the airfield came under aerial attack and Batz was wounded by bomb splinters.
 Although his injuries were minor, he was grounded for two weeks and banned by the doctor from flying operationally.
 During his convalescence, Batz succeeded Günther Rall as Gruppenkommandeur (group commander) of III.
 Gruppe (3rd group) of JG 52 on 19 April 1944.
+By end April, his number of aerial victories had reached 121 claimed.

+At the time of his appointment, Batz was serving with the Gruppenstab of I. Gruppe of JG 52, receiving command instructions.
+III.
+Gruppe was also based at Cape Chersonesus located at the Sevastopol Bay, while I. Gruppe at the time was based at Leipzig, present-day Serpneve.
+Here on 2 May, Batz became an "ace-in-a-day" again when he claimed three P-39s, a Yak-1 and an Il-2 shot down.
+On 18 May, III.
+Gruppe also arrived at Leipzig where Batz took command of the Gruppe.
+On 31 May, Batz became a triple "ace-in-a-day" when during the course of seven combat missions he claimed fifteen aerial victories which included six Il-2s, five P-39s and four Lavochkin La-5 fighters.
+This raised his total to 155 aerial victories claimed.